Go North (film): Production

-Greg Kuehn is scoring the film, with Josh Gold and Jay Thames producing the film.
-Matt Ogens and Kyle Lierman co-wrote the script and Ogens would direct the film.
+Josh Gold and Jay Thames produced the film.
+Greg Kuehn wrote the music.
+Matt Ogens and Kyle Lierman co-wrote the script and Ogens directed the film.
 Music Supervision by Donny Dykowsky.
-The cast would be Jacob Lofland, Sophie Kennedy Clark, Patrick Schwarzenegger, and Atif Hashwi.
+The cast included Jacob Lofland, Sophie Kennedy Clark, Patrick Schwarzenegger, and Atif Hashwi.
 James Bloor also joined the film later.
 Jostein Sagnes joined the cast in the feature film and starred in the promotional VR experience.

 Principal photography on the film began on July 21, 2015, in Detroit, Michigan.

 Release

 Gunpowder & Sky distributed the film through a limited release in US cinemas and video on demand on January 13, 2017.